cop1000/actions-workflow/responses/improve-deployment.md

-It's not time to improve the deployment workflow.
+It's now time to improve the deployment workflow.
 The first thing we'll do is capture the output from the deployment action we already merged.

 ### :keyboard: Activity: Capture an action's output